 A 2005 article in the Journal of the American Academy of Dermatology examines the diets of 47,355 women and concludes there is a possible association between dairy and acne.
 The dermatologists' hypothesis is that the hormones in the milk might be playing a significant role in excess sebum production.

 Furthermore, milk cows are often given bovine growth hormone (BGH) to increase milk production.
 This means that milk they give also contain the hormone.

-According to this study, when consuming milk containing BGH, you risk to get your own hormones off balance.
-Boy do hormone imbalances trigger acne!
+According to this study, when consuming milk containing BGH, you risk getting your own hormones off balance.
+And hormone imbalances trigger acne.

-So if dairy triggers your breakout (it did with me), milk, cheese and yogurt don't fit in your healthy skin diet.
+So if dairy triggers your breakout (it did with me), milk, cheese and yogurt will, too.

 You can switch to plant milk.
-There are awesome milk alternatives out there - my favorite are rice and out milk.
+There are awesome milk alternatives out there - my favorite are rice and oats milk.